-Customer complaints -- they come in the form of an angry email, a scathing online review, an awkward in-person encounter, a negative tweet, or an unexpected phone call.
+Customer complaints — they come in the form of an angry email, a scathing online review, an awkward in-person encounter, a negative tweet, or an unexpected phone call.

 How to Respond to Customer Complaints

-Listen to or read the customer's complaint.
+- Listen to or read the customer's complaint.

-Take a moment to process the criticism.
+- Take a moment to process the criticism.

-Determine what action you'll take to address the problem.
+- Determine what action you'll take to address the problem.

-Thank the customer for their feedback.
+- Thank the customer for their feedback.

-Apologize and reiterate your understanding of the issue.
+- Apologize and reiterate your understanding of the issue.

-Clearly outline your plan to remedy the situation.
+- Clearly outline your plan to remedy the situation.

-Thank the customer again and offer follow-up information.
+- Thank the customer again and offer follow-up information.

-Check to see if the customer is happy with the result.
+- Check to see if the customer is happy with the result.

-Incorporate changes from customer feedback.
+- Incorporate changes from customer feedback.

 1. Listen to or read the customer's complaint.

 When you have a customer complaint, your first job is to listen to the issue and focus on what your customer is experiencing.
-Regardless of whether the complaint is over a price increase, a bad meal, or a service outage, your customer is reaching out to you to express frustration.
+Regardless of whether the complaint is over a price increase, a bad meal, or a service outage, your customer is reaching out to you to express their frustration.

 2. Take a moment to process the criticism.

-Processing criticism is harder if you're getting this criticism in real-time, like in person or over a phone call.
-The latter situation calls on you to put yourself in your customer's shoes sooner than later and truly prioritize fixing the issue -- which can only be done if you hear the complaint and digest the meaning within it.
+Processing criticism is harder if you're getting it in real-time, like in person or over a phone call.
+This situation calls on you to put yourself in your customer's shoes sooner than later and truly prioritize fixing the issue — which can only be done if you listen to the complaint and digest the meaning within it.

 3. Determine what action you'll take to address the problem.

-Customer complaints can be commonplace, so chances are you'll know how to solve an issue almost immediately after listening to the details behind it.
+Consider setting up an action plan for commonly occurring customer complaints, that way you'll know how to solve an issue almost immediately after listening to the details behind it.

 However, as you're well aware, sometimes a complaint comes completely out of left field and you're not sure what to do.
 If you need some time to think about the best course of action, be honest with your customers.
-Tell them you need time to figure out how you can best make it up to them and provide a timeline for when you'll reach out with a solution -- or better yet, ask customers what they need for you to make it up to them, and figure out if their request is doable.
+Tell them you need time to figure out how you can best make it up to them and provide a timeline for when you'll reach out with a solution — or better yet, ask customers what they need for you to make it up to them, and figure out if their request is doable.